hbctraining/In-depth-NGS-Data-Analysis-Course/sessionII/lessons/04g_ggplot2.md

 ## Calculating simple statistics

-Let's take a closer look at our counts data by bringing it into a data frame in R. We are going to download a [new counts data file](https://raw.githubusercontent.com/hbctraining/In-depth-NGS-Data-Analysis-Course/may2017/sessionII/data/counts.rpkm_ordered.csv) into our data folder for plotting.
+Let's take a closer look at our counts data by bringing it into a data frame in R.

+We are first going to download a [new counts data file](https://raw.githubusercontent.com/hbctraining/In-depth-NGS-Data-Analysis-Course/may2017/sessionII/data/counts.rpkm_ordered.csv) into our data folder for plotting.

+Then, read it in with `read.csv()`.

 ```r
 rpkm_data <- read.csv("data/counts.rpkm_ordered.csv", row.names = 1)